EdD in Educational Leadership and Management

 The EdD in Educational Leadership and Management degree program is offered as the following:

 We understand that the lives of our students can be quite busy.
 That is why we offer a flexible, part-time online EdD program with a 3-year and 5-year plan of study.
-In the three year program, students take two courses per term.
-In the five year program, students take one course per term.
 Students learn online together in cohorts of up to 20 students.
 At no time will a student ever need to come to campus.

 Drexel University has been offering online courses for doctoral students since 1996, bringing its recognized faculty and curricula to a worldwide student body.
 Today, Drexel offers over 100 online degrees and online certificate programs for adults.
 Drexel online programs offer the very same faculty, curriculum, and degree as Drexel's distinguished on-campus programs.